 If you have an abundance of mint growing then why not make your own mint powder?
 Mint is one of those edible plants that grow from spring until late fall so you can harvest mint and make mint powder all summer long.
 When you dry mint to make mint powder, it's super easy and we are going to show you how with our step by step instructions.
 The best way to dry mint for making mint powder is under the sun so harvest your mint on a very hot and dry day.

-Step 1 - Collect your mint in the morning on a day that you know will be hot and sunny.
+Step 1 - If you are harvesting mint from the garden, collect your mint in the morning on a day that you know will be hot and sunny.
 Mint will only take one full day of drying outside in the hot sun.
 If you harvest your mint and set it out to dry and it does not completely dry, then you can bring it in for the night and then set it out again the next day.

 Step 2 - Take off all of the leaves from the stems.
 Mint is one of those plants that is totally easy to remove the leaves in one pull.